 2017: Justin Paul [Owner, Paul Automotive]

-Janice McLean Scholarship: The Janice McLean Scholarship was established in 2015 to recognize a YLC member who exemplifies the principles and personifies the values of the Youth Leadership Council.
+Janice McLean Scholar: The Janice McLean Scholar was established in 2015 to recognize a YLC member who exemplifies the principles and personifies the values of the Youth Leadership Council.
 The recipient receives a statue and monetary award to continue his/her journey of positively impacting and changing the world.

 2015: Holley Mapel [LHS Representative, Cycles 2; Treasurer, Cycle 3; President, Cycle 4]